jafarijason/YCIT-026-Applied-Algorithms-in-JavaScript/01-Big_O_Notation/Readme.md

 <br>
 How much additional memory do we need to allocate in order to run the code in our algorithm?

-## What about the inputs?
-Sometimes you'll hear the term auxiliary space complexity to refer to space required by the algorithm, not including space taken up by the inputs.

-Unless otherwise noted, when we talk about space complexity, technically we'll be talking about auxiliary space complexity.

 ## Space Complexity in js
 ### Rules of Thumb